 |What is SCUSA? |

-The Student Conference on US Affairs is an annual four day conference hosted at The United States Military Academy at West Point.
-The purpose of the conference is to facilitate interaction and constructive discussion between civilian student delegates and West Point cadets in order to better understand the challenges that the United States faces in an increasingly interconnected global society.
-SCUSA delegates attend panel discussions, hear from high-profile keynotes speakers, and develop policy recommendations over the course of their four days at West Point.
-Roundtables, focusing on fifteen contemporary regional and topical demographic issues put delegates on the forefront of national issues, exposing them to complex problems facing leaders today.
+The Student Conference on U.S. Affairs is an annual four-day conference hosted by the United States Military Academy at West Point.
+The purpose of the conference is to facilitate interaction and constructive discussion between civilian student delegates and West Point cadets in an effort to better understand the challenges the United States faces today.
+SCUSA delegates attend panel discussions, hear from high-profile keynote speakers, and develop policy recommendations over the course of their four days at West Point.
+Roundtables, focusing on fifteen contemporary regional and topical issues relating to democratization, put delegates on the forefront of national issues and expose them to complex problems facing leaders today.
 Senior delegates (experts in their respective fields) support these discussions by providing students with real world context and guidance.
-Delegates conclude the conference by submitting a policy recommendation to their peers, the best of which are published in the Undergraduate Journal of Social Sciences.
+Delegates conclude the conference by generating and presenting a series of policy recommendation to their peers, the best of which are published in the Undergraduate Journal of Social Sciences.
 SCUSA is also a twelve-month leadership development opportunity for cadets at West Point.
 Their goal is to reinforce SCUSA’s standing as a world-class conference organized and executed exclusively by cadets, all of whom simultaneously occupy duty positions in the Corps and maintain a demanding academic course load.

 |The History of SCUSA |